Linear Model and Extensions: Applications of the sandwich standard errors

 \subsection{Linear regression}

 In \ri{R}, several functions can compute the EHW standard error: the \ri{hccm} function in the \ri{car} package, and the \ri{vcovHC} and \ri{sandwich} functions in the \ri{sandwich} package.
 The first two are special functions for OLS, and the third one works for general models.

-Below, we use these functions to compute various types of standard errors.
+Below, I use these functions to compute various types of standard errors based on the Boston housing data.

 The \ri{sandwich} function can compute HC0 and HC1, corresponding to adjusting for the degrees of freedom or not; \ri{hccm} and \ri{vcovHC} can compute other HC standard errors.